Armani boss King Giorgio prepares for future with his confidants

 “He’s good with menswear as (Armani’s niece) Silvana is with womenswear.
 I’m preparing my future with people close to me,” Armani added as if to reassure about Armani’s continuity.

-Bankers and analysts say Exor (EXOR.MI), the holding company of Italy's Agnelli family, could be a good candidate to take a stake in the group, a possibility on which both Exor and Armani have declined to comment. read more
+Bankers and analysts say Exor, the holding company of Italy’s Agnelli family, could be a good candidate to take a stake in the group, a possibility on which both Exor and Armani have declined to comment.

 Armani also reassured reporters about his health after rumours that he had been hospitalised.